Microfinance in Brazil: The Enigma and the Paradox

-The development of the microfinance industry in a range of different Latin American countries in the last twenty years has proven that it is possible to build a financial sector capable of meeting the demands of micro enterprises in a sustainable way.
+The development of the microfinance industry in a range of different Latin American countries in the last forty years has proven that it is possible to build a financial sector capable of meeting the demands of micro enterprises in a sustainable way.
 We can safely say that the vision of a few pioneers of the 1980s has become best practice in the microfinance sector of today.

 Existing examples of successful microfinance institutions are extremely important and serve as a reference point for thousands of small (and a few large) initiatives that attempt to replicate their success.
 Yet the expansion of this industry continues to be restricted to a few small countries.

 The big countries still do not possess a microfinance industry of similar magnitude or outreach.
 In each big country, the “big country enigma” can be explained by a series of specific structural factors and current circumstances that slow ― or even prevent ― the rise of a broad microfinance industry, which can be integrated into the mainstream financial sector.
 However, these factors cannot be generalized across other big countries in the region.

 Many studies have identified the lack of favorable conditions for the creation of microfinance in Brazil.
 But why is there also not a strong microfinance sector in this country, as opposed to those which one finds in Bolivia or Peru?
 Looking beyond these Latin American examples, we can see that microfinance also has limited outreach in the large countries of Asia and to a lesser extent Africa, as compared to the experience of small countries in those regions.

 What then is behind the “big country enigma”?
 Is a “microfinance revolution” only possible in small countries?
 The answer to these and other questions demands a deeper analysis, going beyond current conditions that facilitate the growth of microfinance in small countries and limit it in the big ones.
 We need to examine the underlying institutional and political issues inherent in microfinance and in big country governance.